-What kind of skin type do i have?
+What kind of skin type do I have?

 Depending on who’s discussing skin types with you, you may hear three to five different types of skin: normal, oily, dry, combination, and/or sensitive.
 The skin type you have is largely due to genetics, which means that none of them are inherently right or wrong.
 Knowing your skin type just ensures that you take care of your unique skin properly.

 If you have normal skin, you will be the envy of all of your friends.
 Normal skin has an appropriate amount of oil and moisture.
-It also has small pores, few imperfections, and look healthy and glowing.
+It also has small pores, few imperfections, and looks healthy and glowing.

 Even if you do not know your skin type, you can probably assume that you have combination skin.
 Most people have this skin type, which features a blend of dry and oily skin.
 Often certain areas like the forehead, nose, and chin will be oily, while other areas on the body may be dry.
-This skin type is fairly acne prone.
+This skin type is fairly acne-prone.

 Oily skin is just that, oily.
 All areas of your skin will have an oily and shiny surface made by an overproduction of sebum—a mixture of fats, waxes, and oils that protects our skin when produced at normal levels.

-People with sensitive skin tend to be more prone to negative reactions to body care products and reactions such as redness, itching, burning.
-Sometimes sensitive skin will present as dry skin, because it shares many of the same symptoms.
+People with sensitive skin tend to be more prone to negative reactions to body care products and reactions such as redness, itching, and burning.
+Sometimes sensitive skin will present as dry skin because it shares many of the same symptoms.
 However, if you can change a product or mitigate other triggers to end these symptoms, then you likely have sensitive, not dry, skin.

 Our topic today, dry skin does not have enough sebum.
 This creates a dry, red, surface that is prone to wracks and wrinkles.
 Dry skin often also itches and pulls because it lacks the flexibility of the other skin types.

-How do i determine my skin type?
+How do I determine my skin type?

 Determining your skin type is fairly simple.
 First, read through the list above and determine which category your skin falls into.
 For example, if your skin feels dry all the time and is red or itchy, then you likely have a dry skin type.